U.S. airstrikes against Yemen terror groups grew sixfold under Trump

-The U.S. military stepped up its air campaign in Yemen dramatically in 2017, conducting more than six times as many airstrikes as in 2016, according to U.S. Central Command (CENTCOM) data.
+The U.S. military drastically stepped up its air campaign in Yemen last year, conducting more than six times as many airstrikes as in 2016, according to data from U.S. Central Command (CENTCOM).

 The airstrikes were carried out by drones, AC-130 gunships and fighter-bombers.